dgilland/shelmet/README.rst

 .. code-block:: python

     # Extend existing environment.
-    with sh.environ({"KEY1": "value1", "KEY2": "value2"}) as new_environ:
+    with sh.environ({"KEY1": "val1", "KEY2": "val2"}) as new_environ:
         # Do something while environment changed.
-        # Environment variables include all previous ones and {"KEY1": "value1", "KEY2": "value2"}.
+        # Environment variables include all previous ones and {"KEY1": "val1", "KEY2": "val2"}.
         pass

     # Replace the entire environment with a new one.
-    with sh.environ({"KEY": "value"}, replace=True):
+    with sh.environ({"KEY": "val"}, replace=True):
-        # Environment variables are replaced and are now just {"KEY": "value"}.
+        # Environment variables are replaced and are now just {"KEY": "val"}.
         pass